layr-team/Layr/README.md

 Seed node: A seednode is a node that other peers can contact in order to initially join the network. layr node: A layr node is comprised of two parts: the kademlia node and the "bat node".
 The kademlia node is responsible for addressing file shards and other nodes using the kademlia-based DHT.
 The bat node is responsible for file transfers between peers.

+Note: If CLI is not working, try running `yarn link` inside Layr's home directory on your machine.